AfriForum: Criticism and controversies

-The organisation has frequently been described as minimising the historical severity of apartheid.
+The organisation has been described as minimising the historical severity of apartheid.
 In a 2018 interview, the group's CEO, Kallie Kriel, asserted that he did not believe apartheid constituted a crime against humanity, a view that drew significant criticism.
 A common activity of the organisation involves publicizing claims regarding farm attacks, which it alleges disproportionately target white South African farmers.
 These claims, which official crime statistics and research institutions have repeatedly contested as unsubstantiated, form a key pillar of the white genocide conspiracy theory.
-The organisation has faced multiple accusations of hate speech.
-In 2024, it drew condemnation for organising a protest where participants wore outfits in orange, white, and blue; the colours of the former South African flag, a white supremacist symbol which is illegal to display in South Africa.
+In 2024, the organisation faced criticism over the use of orange, white and blue at a protest against the Basic Education Laws Amendment Act attended by participants from several organisations and political parties, including the Democratic Alliance.
+Critics argued that this resembled the colours of the former South African flag, a white supremacist symbol which is illegal to display in South Africa.